even311379/TiledLevel/Guide/TiledItemSet.md

 ### New Item Settings

-These value will just affect **auto-prediction** for the placed type and extent of new items, save you time to change them latter.
+These value will just affect **auto-prediction** for the placed type and extent of new items, save your time to change them latter.
 Since you may add hundreds of new item at the same time, these will save you a bunch of time.